walker84837/zbase64/README.md

 > Zig port of the `base64` command-line utility

 A thin wrapper around Zig's [std.base64](https://ziglang.org/documentation/0.14.0/std/#std.base64) de/encoder.
-Because it uses only the Zig standard library, it should compile anywhere Zig does.
+Because it mainly uses just the Zig standard library, it should compile anywhere Zig does.

 ## Table of Contents